valyala/gorpc/README.md

 These features help the OS minimizing overhead (CPU load, the number of network packets and network bandwidth) required for rpc processing under high load.

+Currently gorpc is successfully used in highly loaded production environment serving up to 40K qps.
+Switching from http-based rpc to gorpc reduced required network bandwidth by more than 10 times.